Welcome to our Sibford Gower Parish Council (SGPC) Home Page.

 By law, the Parish Council may only make decisions (especially those involving expenditure) on matters that have been itemised in the meeting agenda, which must be published on the SGPC Notice Board and on this website three clear days before the meeting.
 To propose a topic for a meeting agenda, please contact our Parish Clerk or a Councillor in good time.

-Agendas, reports and minutes of meetings are published in the SGPC Meeting Archive.
+Agendas, proposals, reports and minutes of meetings are published in the SGPC Meeting Archive.

-Planning Committee Meetings are conducted in the same way as Parish Council Meetings, and all Council responses to planning applications are published on the Cherwell District Council website.
+Extraordinary Meetings are conducted in the same way as Parish Council Meetings, and are usually focused on relevant Planning Applications.
+All Council responses to planning applications are published on the Cherwell District Council website.

-Whenever appropriate, the Council establishes informal Working Groups to research, review and recommend future policy or procedure to the full Council, eg for the development of a draft Budget for the coming year; for the streamlining of our Planning procedures; for our inclusivenes and celebratory aspirations for our Annual Parish Meetings.
+Whenever appropriate, the Council establishes informal Working Groups to research, review and recommend future policy or procedure to the full Council, eg for the development of a draft Budget for the coming year; for the review and update of our Policies & Procedures; for our inclusivenes and celebratory aspirations for our Annual Parish Meetings.

 5. Our policies and procedures

-The new Sibford Gower Parish Council will be undertaking a full review of all our Policies & Procedures over the coming year, aimed at balancing National and County best practice with simplicity and appropriateness to scale.
-Revised documents will be published on this website once approved and signed off by the full Council.
+The Sibford Gower Parish Council undertakes a regular review of all our Policies & Procedures on a rolling basis.
+Our reviews are aimed at balancing National and County best practice with simplicity and appropriateness to scale.
+Revised documents will be published on this website once adopted by the full Council.

 6. Lists and registers